RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)
 * `fontPath` - type: PATH
-    - Path to a TrueType font (.ttf) used as fallback if there is no `logo` image defined or found, and if `defaultLogo` has not been defined.
+    - Path to a TrueType font (.ttf) used as fallback if there is no `staticItem` / `itemType` image defined or found, and if `defaultItem` has not been defined.
 * `fontSize` - type: FLOAT
     - Size of the font as a percentage of screen height (e.g. for a value of `0.1`, the text's height would be 10% of the screen height).
     - Default is `0.085`